Financial Reporting Survival Guide for Soil and Water Conservation Districts

 - A dependent S&WCD that is a component unit of a county may be included in the county’s report.
 A dependent S&WCD should check with the county to find out if the county is including the S&WCD in its report.

-- To file this report, gather your financial data, login at https://apps.fldfs.com/LocalGov/ and follow the instructions.
+- Gather financial data, login at https://apps.fldfs.com/LocalGov/, and follow the instructions.

-- Covers the results of an annual financial audit;
+- Covers the results of a financial audit;

 - Examines financial statements in order to assess whether they are fairly presented in conformity with generally accepted accounting principles; and,